Before November 2019, the requirements for mining near dams were covered by the Mining Act 1992. These now come under the Dams Safety Act 2015.

 The requirements are similar to the previous provisions.
-The main difference is that a consent authority must take into consideration matters raised by Dams Safety NSW before granting development consent for any mining operations in a notification area.
+The main difference is that a consent authority must consider matters raised by Dams Safety NSW before granting development consent for any mining operations in a notification area.

 Mining near dams